-- Raj Ratwani of MedStar Health; Understanding Physician Stress, Workflow, and Task Interruptions; 12:30-1:15 p.m.
+- Raj Ratwani of MedStar Health; Understanding Physician Stress, Workflow, and Task Interruptions.

-Organizers expect about 100-150 participants, mostly faculty members, students and administrators from Clemson and Prisma Health–Upstate.
-Those in town for the Society of Academic Emergency Medicine Southeastern Regional Conference are also welcome.
+Most participants, were faculty members, students and administrators from Clemson and Prisma Health–Upstate.
+Those in town for the Society of Academic Emergency Medicine Southeastern Regional Conference were also invited.

 “This conference, now in its third year, provides unique opportunities to explore new ground for collaboration,” she said.
 “Drs.
-Simionescu and Taaffe have done an excellent job of setting the stage for an engaging discussion.”
+Simionescu and Taaffe did an excellent job of setting the stage for an engaging discussion.”

 “Drs.
 Taaffe and Simionescu are both highly accomplished and well-connected authorities in their fields,” Mason said.
-“They have tapped their extensive networks to bring some of the nation’s top researchers to the conference.
-Anyone interested in cutting-edge health care research would do well to attend.”
+“They tapped their extensive networks to bring some of the nation’s top researchers to the conference.”

 Anand Gramopadhye, dean of the College of Engineering, Computing and Applied Sciences, thanked Dempsey for his support.